-As soon as the rice noodles have softened a bit (3-4 minutes or so) add one tablespoon of the Pad Thai Chili Paste you made earlier and two to three tablespoons of the Pad Thai Sauce and the shrimps or prawns.
+After about two minutes the rice noodles will have softened a bit.
+Add one tablespoon of the Chili Paste you made earlier and two to three tablespoons of the Pad Thai Sauce along with the shrimps or prawns.

-Stir fry to stir everything together and coat all the ingredients with the sauce mix and then add the beansprouts and garlic chives and stir fry a little more to coat with the Pad Thai Sauce & Paste mixture.
+Stir fry everything together and coat all the ingredients with the sauce mix and then add the bean sprouts and garlic chives and stir fry for a few seconds to coat with the sauce.
 These will be warmed through by the time you are finished.

 Serve it up immediately with a few crushed peanuts on top (unless your diners have a peanut allergy of course) and some extra garlic chives to make it look awesome.

-Serve up some extra peanuts, lime segments for squeezing out lime juice over the dish and dried red pepper flakes so your diners can self-spice.
-These should be served in little condiment dishes, dip bowls or whatever small sized mini bowls you have available.
+Offer some extra roasted peanuts, lime segments for squeezing out lime juice over the dish and dried red pepper flakes so your diners can adjust the spiciness.

 Do take a minute to watch through the video at the top of the page and please do try this dish – it is awesome!